ron190/jsql-injection/README.md

 - Multiple injection strategies: Normal, Error, Blind and Time
 - SQL Engine for studying and optimizing SQL expressions
 - Web shell and SQL shell creation and vizualisation
-- Find administration pages
+- Search for administration pages
 - Read files from the host
-- Bruteforce of password hash
+- Bruteforce hash of password
+- Code and decode a string
 - Community translation system

 ## Installation